-Drugs will always be in our community.
-It’s our responsibility to recognise this reality and work to reduce the harm they cause.
+Drugs will always be part of our Aussie communities.
+It’s our duty to acknowledge this fact and strive to minimise the damage they inflict.

-The Greens have a plan to reform drug laws in line with the reality of drug use in our community.
-We will adopt a health-based approach to drug use by legalising and regulating cannabis; introducing pill testing; expanding safe injecting rooms; funding drug and alcohol treatment; and fully funding opioid agonist therapy.
-Our plan will minimise harm, save lives and save money.
+The Greens have a strategy to reshape drug laws in accordance with the actuality of drug use in our communities.
+We’ll take on a health-oriented approach to drug use by legalising and regulating cannabis; introducing pill testing; broadening the reach of safe injecting facilities; bolstering funding for drug and alcohol treatment; and fully supporting opioid agonist therapy.
+Our strategy will mitigate harm, preserve lives and save resources.

-Addressing the issue of drugs within a health and social framework is long overdue.
-The Greens are the only party with progressive, evidence-based and realistic policies to treat drug use as the health issue it actually is – not the criminal issue we’ve been led to believe it is.
+It’s high time we addressed the issue of drugs within a health and social context.
+The Greens are the sole party with progressive, evidence-based, and realistic policies to treat drug use as the actual health issue it is – not the criminal problem we’ve been misled to believe it is.